Azure/azure-storage-node/README.md

 ## Generating Azure Storage JavaScript Client Library

 We also provide browserify bundle scripts which generate Azure Storage JavaScript Client Library.
-The bundle script reduces the size of the Storage Client Library by splitting into smaller files, one per storage service and a common shared file.
+The bundle script reduces the size of the Storage Client Library by splitting into smaller files, one per storage service.
 For more detailed information, refer to [README.md](https://github.com/Azure/azure-storage-node/blob/master/browser/README.md) under `browser` folder.

 # JsDoc